Weemelah, New South Wales

 The main industry is agriculture.
 The Country Women's Association of New South Wales meets in Weemelah Hall.
 The nearest public transport is at Moree railway station.
-There are no schools in Weemelah, local children travel to Mungindi for their education.
+There are no schools in Weemelah and local children travel to Mungindi for their education.

-The residents of Weemelah were isolated in January 2004 after local flooding.
+In January 2004, the residents of Weemelah were isolated due to extensive flooding in the area.

 Weemalah is situated on the Mungindi, or North West railway line, 762 km from Sydney.
-A railway station opened in 1914 as Bunarba and was renamed Weemalah in 1926.
-Passenger trains operated to Moree between 1926 and 1974, the station has now been removed and no trace remains.
-Large grain loading facilities still remain however, and Weemalah marks the northernmost point of grain train operation on the line; the line to Mungindi is closed beyond this location.
+A railway station was opened in December 1914 as Bunarba, and was renamed Weemalah in 1926.
+Passenger trains operated to Moree between 1926 and 1974.
+The station has now been demolished and no trace of it remains.
+However, large grain-loading facilities still exist, and Weemalah is the northernmost point of grain train operation on the line, because the line from there to Mungindi was closed in 1974 due to flood damage.